Parent article: Best Guitar Amps

 If you look at the entire series, there are a ton of different sizes and wattage variances to choose from, as evidenced by Marshall's banner photo on the product page.

-I chose to focus on the 102CFX because I believe it gives you the best value, hovering around a $600 price tag while providing two speakers and 100 watts of power.
+I chose to focus on the MG30GFX because I believe it gives you the best value, hovering around a $200 price tag while providing 30 watts of power.
+There are cheaper options we highlighted in our under $200 guitar amp roundup.

 All amps in the series share most of the specs sheet, where the differences are mostly limited to size, wattage and number of channels.

-The 102CFX has four different channels with built-in effects and an included footswitch that allows you to cycle between each one, making this amp a particularly good choice for practice rooms or small recording studio spaces.
+The MG30GFX has four different channels with built-in effects and a footswitch (unfortunately no longer included) that allows you to cycle between each one, making this amp a particularly good choice for practice rooms or small recording studio spaces.
 However, it's still big enough to be an effective mic'd combo and even provides a send/return effects loop.

 One disappointment for performers is that it does not provide any kind of line or speaker out.
 Putting a mic on it is your only option if you want to play through a PA system, meaning it wouldn't be my first choice for gigging.